PNM Resources (NYSE:PNM) Updates FY 2023 Earnings Guidance

-PNM Resources (NYSE:PNM – Get Rating) updated its FY 2023 earnings guidance on Wednesday.
+PNM Resources (NYSE:PNM – Get Rating) issued an update on its FY 2023 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $2.600-$2.750 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.660.
 The company issued revenue guidance of -.PNM Resources also updated its FY 2022 guidance to $2.500-$2.600 EPS.

-A number of research firms recently commented on PNM.
+PNM Resources (NYSE:PNM – Get Rating) last issued its earnings results on Thursday, February 3rd.
+The utilities provider reported $0.21 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.16 by $0.05.
+PNM Resources had a return on equity of 9.76% and a net margin of 11.24%.
+On average, equities analysts expect that PNM Resources will post 2.55 EPS for the current fiscal year.

+PNM has been the subject of a number of recent analyst reports.
 StockNews.com initiated coverage on PNM Resources in a research report on Thursday, March 31st.
-They set a hold rating for the company.
-Mizuho upped their price target on PNM Resources from $47.00 to $53.00 and gave the stock a neutral rating in a research report on Wednesday, February 9th.
-One research analyst has rated the stock with a sell rating, four have issued a hold rating and one has assigned a buy rating to the stock.
-Based on data from MarketBeat, the stock has an average rating of Hold and a consensus price target of $49.33.
+They issued a hold rating for the company.
+Mizuho upped their price target on shares of PNM Resources from $47.00 to $53.00 and gave the company a neutral rating in a research report on Wednesday, February 9th.
+One research analyst has rated the stock with a sell rating, three have assigned a hold rating and one has given a buy rating to the company.
+According to MarketBeat.com, the company has an average rating of Hold and an average price target of $49.33.

+Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+BlackRock Inc. increased its holdings in PNM Resources by 5.4% in the 4th quarter.
+BlackRock Inc. now owns 10,543,538 shares of the utilities provider’s stock worth $480,889,000 after acquiring an additional 537,749 shares in the last quarter.
+Barclays PLC increased its holdings in PNM Resources by 528.0% in the 4th quarter.
+Barclays PLC now owns 869,026 shares of the utilities provider’s stock worth $39,637,000 after acquiring an additional 730,636 shares in the last quarter.
+Legal & General Group Plc increased its holdings in PNM Resources by 3.4% in the 4th quarter.
+Legal & General Group Plc now owns 704,483 shares of the utilities provider’s stock worth $32,131,000 after acquiring an additional 22,896 shares in the last quarter.
+Goldman Sachs Group Inc. increased its holdings in PNM Resources by 7.1% in the 4th quarter.
+Goldman Sachs Group Inc. now owns 628,495 shares of the utilities provider’s stock worth $28,666,000 after acquiring an additional 41,495 shares in the last quarter.
+Finally, Invesco Ltd. increased its holdings in PNM Resources by 2.9% in the 4th quarter.
+Invesco Ltd. now owns 159,548 shares of the utilities provider’s stock worth $7,276,000 after acquiring an additional 4,456 shares in the last quarter.
+85.15% of the stock is owned by hedge funds and other institutional investors.

-PNM Resources, Inc operates as an investor-owned holding company, which provides electricity and electric services in New Mexico and Texas.
-It operates through the following segments: Public Service Company of New Mexico (PNM), Texas-New Mexico Power Company (TNMP), and Corporate and Other.
-The PNM segment includes the retail electric utility operations of the company.
+PNM Resources, Inc, through its subsidiaries, provides electricity and electric services in the United States.
+It operates through Public Service Company of New Mexico (PNM) and Texas-New Mexico Power Company (TNMP) segments.
+The PNM segment engages in the generation, transmission, and distribution of electricity.

 - Get a free copy of the StockNews.com research report on PNM Resources (PNM)